 Increasingly, breast cancer surgery is becoming less invasive and can be performed on an outpatient basis.
 Breast conservation often can be accomplished through a lumpectomy or segmental mastectomy (removal of only the affected tissue).
 Major surgeries requiring an overnight stay, such as double mastectomy, are performed at the adjacent Jacobs Medical Center.
 Read more about

-surgical treatment, breast reconstruction and
+breast reconstruction and

 Dedicated Infusion Center